Mandatory Insurance Suspension

 Alaska has both Mandatory Insurance and Financial Responsibility laws.
 The purpose of these laws is to ensure that drivers and owners of vehicles using the streets and highways are financially responsible for any damage or injury caused by motor vehicle collisions and to remove financially irresponsible drivers from the highways.

 A driver who has been involved in a collision, regardless of fault, is required to show proof of motor vehicle liability insurance if the collision resulted in personal injury or death, or damage to property exceeding $500.00.
 A driver may show proof by completing the Certificate of Insurance form provided by the investigating police office at the collision scene.
-The form is also available from any Division of Motor Vehicles Office.
+The form is also available from any Division of Motor Vehicles Office or can be completed online.

 The Division of Motor Vehicles must suspend the driver's license, privilege to drive or privilege to obtain a license of drivers who fail to provide proof of liability insurance.
 The suspension period can be 90 days to 1 year depending on prior license actions.
 The license suspension will occur even if the driver is not at fault in the collision.